🎂 Radar Deep Dive: traffic anomalies and notifications

 Also, another thing that is important is we didn't have labeled data.

 So it also didn't help in the beginning.
-I have to Labeled in what sense?
+I had to Labeled in what sense?

 I know it's a machine learning term.
 Yeah.
 So label it, I mean, to know if data that is labeled as outage or not outages or as false positive, let's say.

-Oh, so something for the machine learning to sort of learn from to say, like, when it looks like this, this smells like an outage or this is when the data looks this way, it's, we can be confident it's an outage.
+Oh, so something for the machine learning to sort of learn from to say, like, when it looks like this, this smells like an outage, or this is when the data looks this way, we can be confident it's an outage.

 So I had to get some algorithm that will be still able to play with all this.

 No, that makes sense.
-And I think, I mean, I believe we have it set up such that when we have the back office, we'll be able to provide some of that.
+And I think, I mean, I believe we have it set up such that when we have the back office, we'll be able to provide some of that feedback into the system that says, this one was a false positive, this one was legit, was verified, it was all good.

 The thing is, of course, we are, so we are labeling this for our users, but we are also going to use it internally to try to improve the algorithm and try different strategies once we start collecting this kind of data.